Empress Dowager Cixi: Xinyou Coup: Ousting Sushun

 Empress Dowager Ci'an, with whom Cixi staged the Xinyou Coup.
 They were co-regents until Ci'an's death in 1881.

 By the time of Xianfeng's death, Empress Dowager Cixi had become a political strategist.
 In Rehe Province, while waiting for an astrologically favourable time to transport the emperor's coffin back to Beijing, Cixi conspired with court officials and imperial relatives to seize power.
 Cixi's position as the lower-ranked empress dowager had no intrinsic political power attached to it.
 In addition, her son, the young emperor, was not a political force himself.
 As a result, it became necessary for her to ally herself with other powerful figures, including Empress Dowager Ci'an.
-Cixi suggested that they become co-reigning empress dowagers, with powers exceeding the eight regents; the two had long been close friends since Cixi first came to the imperial household.
+Cixi suggested that they become co-reigning empresses dowager, with powers exceeding the eight regents; the two had long been close friends since Cixi first came to the imperial household.

 Tensions grew between the two empresses dowager and the eight regents, who were led by Sushun.
 The regents did not appreciate Cixi's interference in political affairs, and their frequent confrontations with the empresses dowager left Ci'an frustrated.
 Ci'an often refused to come to court audiences, leaving Cixi to deal with the ministers alone.
 Secretly, Cixi had begun gathering the support of talented ministers, soldiers, and others who were ostracized by the eight regents for personal or political reasons.
 Among them were two of Xianfeng's brothers: Prince Gong and Prince Chun.
 Prince Gong had been excluded from power, yet harboured great ambitions.
 While Cixi aligned herself with the two princes, a memorial came from Shandong asking for her to "rule from behind the curtains" or "listen to politics behind the curtains" (垂簾聽政), i.e., to assume power as de facto ruler.
 The same memorial also asked Prince Gong to enter the political arena as a principal "aide to the Emperor".